linqs/psl-website/wiki/Releasing-PSL.md

  - [psl-examples](https://github.com/linqs/psl-examples)
  - [psl-website](https://github.com/linqs/psl-website)

-In this document, we will assume we are releasing version `2.3.1`.
+In this document, we will assume we are releasing version `2.3.1` (thus our SNAPSHOT version will not change).
 Make sure to change this to fit your situation.
+Additionally, make sure you read and understands commands before you execute them.

 Of course, before you start anything make sure all your repositories are clean and up-to-date.